 2. Your rights in connection with personal information

-For the avoidance of doubt, the ‘Personal Data’ collected by Countryside Partnerships PLC in accordance with both the UK General Data Protection Regulation 2016/679 and the Data Protection Act 2018 (and any regulations made under or to supplement either of the aforementioned) may include (but is not necessarily limited to) the following;
+For the avoidance of doubt, the ‘Personal Data’ collected by Countryside Partnerships in accordance with both the UK General Data Protection Regulation 2016/679 and the Data Protection Act 2018 (and any regulations made under or to supplement either of the aforementioned) may include (but is not necessarily limited to) the following;

 · Contact details including full name, address, email address and telephone number;